These guidelines outline the process for making a nomination for an award of The New Zealand Antarctic Medal.

 There are no deadlines for making a nomination.
 We will accept a nomination at any time and will ensure it is considered at the next possible opportunity.
 The Antarctic Medal Committee does not meet on a regular basis, but is convened when required.

 What happens next?

 You will receive an acknowledgement letter advising you that your nomination has been received, and will be considered in due course.

-For further information, please contact the Honours Unit in the first instance:
+For further information, please contact the Honours Unit: